MichalOpoka/ecfr/cfr/title-27-Alcohol-Tobacco-Products-Firearms/chapter-I-Alcohol-Tobacco-Tax-Trade-Bureau-Department-Treasury/subchapter-A-Alcohol/part-25-Beer/subpart-T-Refund-Adjustment-Tax-Relief-From-Liability/section-25.286.md

 ##### § 25.286 Claims for remission of tax on beer lost in transit between breweries. #####

-Link to an amendment published at 89 FR 87943, Nov.
-6, 2024.

-(a) *Filing of claim.* Claims for remission of tax on beer lost in transit between breweries of the same ownership shall be prepared on Form 2635 (Form 5620.8) by the brewer or the brewer's authorized agent and submitted with the Form 5130.9 of the receiving brewery for the reporting period in which the shipment is received.
-When the loss is by casualty, the claim will be submitted with the Form 5130.9 for the reporting period in which the loss is discovered.
-When, for valid reason, the required claim cannot be submitted with Form 5130.9, the brewer shall attach a statement to Form 5130.9 stating the reason why the claim cannot be filed at the time and stating when it will be filed.
+(a) *Filing of claim.* Claims for remission of tax on beer lost in transit between breweries of the same ownership shall be prepared on form TTB F 5620.8 by the brewer or the brewer's authorized agent and submitted with the form TTB F 5130.9 of the receiving brewery for the reporting period in which the shipment is received.
+When the loss is by casualty, the claim will be submitted with the form TTB F 5130.9 for the reporting period in which the loss is discovered.
+When, for valid reason, the required claim cannot be submitted with form TTB F 5130.9, the brewer shall attach a statement to form TTB F 5130.9 stating the reason why the claim cannot be filed at the time and stating when it will be filed.
 A claim will not be allowed unless filed within 6 months of the date of the loss.

 (b) *Information to be shown.* The claim will show the following information: